jmcnamara/rust_xlsxwriter/README.md

 [rust_xlsxwriter GitHub]: https://github.com/jmcnamara/rust_xlsxwriter

-# Rationale
+# Motivation

 The `rust_xlsxwriter` crate was designed and implemented based around the following design considerations:

 - **Fidelity with the Excel file format**.
 The library uses its own XML writer module in order to be as close as possible to the format created by Excel.
-It also contains a test suite of over 1,000 tests that compare generated files with those created by Excel.
-This has the advantage that it rarely creates a file that isn't compatible with Excel, and also that it is easy to debug and maintain because it can be compared with an Excel sample file using a simple diff.
-- **A family of libraries**.
-The `rust_xlsxwriter` library has sister libraries written in C ([libxlsxwriter]), Python ([XlsxWriter]), and Perl ([Excel::Writer::XLSX]), by the same author.
-Bug fixes and improvements in one get transferred to the others.
 - **Performance**.
 The library is designed to be as fast and efficient as possible.
 It also supports a constant memory mode for writing large files, which keeps memory usage to a minimum.
 - **Comprehensive documentation**.
 In addition to the API documentation, the library has extensive user guides, a tutorial, and a cookbook of examples.
-  It also includes images of Excel with the output of most of the example code.
 - **Feature richness**.
 The library supports a wide range of Excel features, including charts, conditional formatting, data validation, rich text, hyperlinks, images, and even sparklines.
-It also supports new Excel 365 features like dynamic arrays and spill ranges.
 - **Write only**.
 The library only supports writing Excel files, and not reading or modifying them.
-This allows it to focus on doing one task as comprehensively as possible.
+- **A family of libraries**.
+The `rust_xlsxwriter` library has sister libraries written in C ([libxlsxwriter]), Python ([XlsxWriter]), and Perl ([Excel::Writer::XLSX]), by the same author.
+Bug fixes and improvements in one get transferred to the others.
 - **No FAQ section**.
 The Rust implementation seeks to avoid some of the required workarounds and API mistakes of the other language variants.
-For example, it has a `save()` function, automatic handling of dynamic functions, a much more transparent Autofilter implementation, and was the first version to have Autofit.

 [XlsxWriter]: https://xlsxwriter.readthedocs.io/index.html
 [libxlsxwriter]: https://libxlsxwriter.github.io